arakoodev/doc/doc/intro.md

 2. **Chatbot Development**: Building conversational agents that can interact with users, provide responses, and offer personalized experiences.

 3. **Code Analysis and Automation**: Assisting developers in analyzing code, generating code snippets, and automating repetitive programming tasks.

-Detailed implementation of examples can be found at **[Examples](https://www.arakoo.ai/doc/category/Examples)**.
+Detailed implementation examples can be found at [Examples](https://www.arakoo.ai/doc/category/Examples).

 ### Compatibility and Dependencies

 EdgeChains is designed to be compatible with a wide range of programming languages and frameworks.
 It can seamlessly integrate into projects using Java, Python, JavaScript, and other popular languages.
 EdgeChains aims to keep dependencies minimal to ensure a smooth integration process.
 It leverages industry-standard libraries and frameworks to minimize the impact on your existing codebase.
 By reducing external dependencies, EdgeChains offers a lightweight solution that doesn't introduce unnecessary complexities or conflicts with your existing project dependencies.

 ### What you'll need